CiscoDevNet/terraform-provider-catalystcenter/docs/resources/wireless_profile.md

 page_title: "catalystcenter_wireless_profile Resource - terraform-provider-catalystcenter"
 subcategory: "Wireless"
 description: |-
   This resource creates a wireless network profile.
-To associate a wireless network profile with a site, use the catalystcenter_associate_site_to_network_profile resource.
+To associate a wireless network profile with a site, use the catalystcenter_network_profile_for_sites_assignments resource.
 ---

 # catalystcenter_wireless_profile (Resource)

 This resource creates a wireless network profile.
-To associate a wireless network profile with a site, use the `catalystcenter_associate_site_to_network_profile` resource.
+To associate a wireless network profile with a site, use the `catalystcenter_network_profile_for_sites_assignments` resource.

 ## Example Usage